BabylonJS/Documentation/content/guidedLearning/workshop/Bowling.md

 ## Create Bowling Pins

 With our bowling lane created and configured with physics, we add pins to sit on top of its surface.
 A standard bowling lane consists of 10 bowling pins.
-Rather than write the same code 10 times to create each bowling pin, we create a function `createPins` which uses the `InstancedMesh` method to create a an instance of 10 pins.
+Rather than write the same code 10 times to create each bowling pin, we create a function `createPins` which uses the `InstancedMesh` method to create an instance of 10 pins.
 The `InstancedMesh` method allows for efficient rendering of multiple instances of the same mesh with varying positions or properties.
 This is quite the function so let’s break it down!

 We first start by loading the bowling pin from the Asset Librarian.
 Once loaded, we set the scaling of the pin to a size that’ll fit well within our lane dimension but also accommodate 10 pins.
 Given the lane dimensions, we scale the bowling pin `0.3`.